-After exploring the tea gardens and coffee houses of Istanbul’s food scene, hop on the train to Ankara to experience the capital’s vibrant street life before heading on towards the Anatolian city of Konya.
-The city is most famous for its whirling dervishes, an integral part of the Sema ceremony celebrating the life, learnings, and death of the Sufi poet, Rumi.
-If you can, coordinate your visit with the official ten-day Mevlana festival that takes place annually in mid-December or else just enjoy one of the Saturday night dances performed weekly in the Mevlana Cultural Center.
+After exploring Istanbul’s tea gardens and coffee houses, hop on the train to Ankara to experience the capital’s vibrant street life before heading to the Anatolian city of Konya.
+The city is most famous for its whirling dervishes, an integral part of the Sema ceremony celebrating the life, learnings, and death of the Sufi poet Rumi.
+If you can, coordinate your visit with the official 10-day Mevlana festival, which takes place annually in mid-December or else enjoy one of the Saturday night dances performed weekly in the Mevlana Cultural Center.

 Route: Helsinki to St. Petersburg

-Skip the wait at passport control by hitching a ride on this joint venture by the Finnish and Russian governments that aims to cut travel time between Helsinki and St. Petersburg by more than two hours at speeds of up to 220 km/h (140 mph).
-Border control takes place on the train, while in motion, and currency exchange attendants walk the aisles to facilitate your entry even further.
-With only slightly more room in the first class cars, buy economy and save your moolah for enjoying the sites along the way.
+Skip the wait at passport control by hitching a ride on this joint venture by the Finnish and Russian governments that aims to cut travel time between Helsinki and St. Petersburg by more than two hours at speeds of up to 140 mph.
+Expect border control on the train, while in motion, and currency exchange attendants walking the aisles to facilitate your entry even further.
+With only slightly more room in the first-class cars, buy economy and save your moolah for enjoying the sites along the way.

-Begin your trip in Helsinki to spend a few days sampling the sustainably-farmed and ethically sourced meat, fish, and produce of the city’s markets and restaurants, which include five Michelin-starred hotspots.
+Begin your trip in Helsinki to spend a few days sampling sustainably-farmed and ethically sourced meat, fish, and produce from the city’s markets and restaurants, six of which have Michelin stars.
 Consider getting off at the Finnish town of Lahti to take in a world-class orchestra performance at the beautiful Sibelius Hall or stop by the Russian seaside town of Vyborg to stroll through the city’s medieval castle and cobblestone streets.
-End your trip in the historical mammoth that is St. Petersburg, a sprawling city of canals, palaces, and gardens built by the Peter the Great.
+End your trip in the historical mammoth that is St. Petersburg, a sprawling city of canals, palaces, and gardens built by Peter the Great.

 3. Italy — Frecciarossa